Day 1 UK to Tokyo

 Day at leisure until your transfer to Kansai International Airport by airport shuttle bus.
 Fly to your regional airport in the UK.

 A city resort hotel, the Grand Nikko Tokyo Daiba Hotel is located in the Tokyo Bay area and is around a 7-minute walk from the beach.
 Spacious guestrooms have modern amenities including safety deposit box, fridge, TV, hairdryer and toiletries.
 Teppanyaki Restaurant Hamayu and Star Road Dining and Bar offer spectacular skyline views from the 30th floor.
 There is also a sushi restaurant, a Japanese and Chinese restaurant in addition to several other cafes and bars on site.

-Fuji: Jiragonno Fuji No Yakata
+Kawaguchiko: Jiragonno Fuji No Yakata

 Takayama: Ryu Resort & Spa